A reliable alternative to Wi-Fi and public networks in the 3.5 GHz band

 - Security: SIM-level device security ensures that devices have a unique identifier and are properly authenticated.
 This gives network administrators tight control over what devices are allowed on the network.

 - Flexibility: Private LTE networks can be customized to meet an organization’s unique application needs.

 - Capacity: Private LTE networks can use either dedicated or shared spectrum.
 This puts the enterprise customer in control of bandwidth and infrastructure density, based on their individual needs.

 - Quality of service (QoS): Cellular technology provides a better quality of service than Wi-Fi and gives the customer control of how data traffic is prioritized, end to end.

-- Cost: Enterprise customers enjoy lower data transfer costs with private LTE than with public LTE, an especially important consideration when there are high data volumes.
+- Cost: Enterprise customers enjoy lower data transfer costs with Private LTE than with public LTE, an especially important consideration when there are high data volumes.
 In addition, while the cost of an individual high-powered small cell is higher than an enterprise-grade Wi-Fi access point, fewer small cells are needed to provide coverage over the same area.
-(The total cost of ownership (TCO) for private LTE is outlined in a white paper available from the CBRS Alliance.)
+(The total cost of ownership (TCO) for Private LTE is outlined in a white paper available from the OnGo Alliance.)